alanlekah/subaru-api-v2/README.md

 ## Future Work

-My next goal is to trigger Alarm / Horn + Location and send back all the information like status via SNS.
+My next goal is to trigger Alarm / Horn and simiarly send that status message back via SNS.
+That should be the final feature for the Gen 1 APIs for Subaru starlink.